COIN OPERATED ARCADE TECHNICAL GAME TIPS

 REFURBISHED - All of the game's major components have been inspected, cleaned, repaired and/or replaced as necessary.
 The game has been brought up to playing 100%.

-There are at least levels of refurbishment and their definitions can change without notice.
+There are at least two levels of refurbishment and their definitions can change without notice.

 Pinball Medic repairs and cleans the game during a Cosmetic Refurbishment.